AndunHH/spacemouse/README.md

 The spacemouse is connected to an arduino Pro Micro 16 Mhz.
 Check out the wiring diagram by [TeachingTech](https://www.printables.com/de/model/864950-open-source-spacemouse-space-mushroom-remix/) or with this added keys and the added neopixel ring.
 ![WiringSpaceMouse](pictures/fritzing-electronics.png)

+Please be aware that only a limited amount of _ten_ (10!) digital inputs is available, that all optional features need to share.
+You'll need:
+- two pins for the encoder
+- one pin for a LED or the led ring
+- one pin per key (i.e. only seven in total, if encoder and LED are used!)

 The calculations in the program expect AX to be the vertical joystick in front of you and AY the horizontal in front of you.
 B, C and D are clockwise around the spacemouse.
 Maybe your joystick axis are named X and Y in an other orientation.
 That doesn't matter.
 Connect them and use the config.h file to put the pin the vertical joystick in front of you (=AX) to the first position.
 In teaching techs example, this is A1, even though his joystick is labeled "y".
 See also the [wiki](https://github.com/AndunHH/spacemouse/wiki/Ergonomouse-Build#calibration) for some additional pictures.